-Advance Dining Reservations.
+Disney’s Advance Dining Reservations.
 It sounds simple doesn’t it?
-And in most cases it is–as long as you call well in advance; you’re not trying for hard-to-get reservations; your group isn’t overly large; and you aren’t booking a dinner show or meal that requires a credit card guarantee or pre-payment.
-We’ll look at each of these cases, and give a few tips for making your ADRs go smoothly.
+And in most cases it is–as long as you book well in advance; you’re not trying for hard-to-get reservations; your group isn’t overly large; and you aren’t booking a dinner show or meal that requires a credit card guarantee or pre-payment.
+We’ll look at each of these cases, and give a few tips for making your Advance Dining Reservations go smoothly.

 Guests staying on or off Disney property can make Advance Dining Reservations.
-Those staying at a Disney owned-resort can book their reservations 180 days in advance, plus up to 10 days of their vacation stay, giving them an advantage over other potential diners to book all of their dining reservations at once.
-Guests staying at non-Disney owned hotels or resorts may book dining reservations 180 days in advance of their preferred dining dates, which means they will need to reserve dining for each day of their vacations, one day at a time if beginning 180 days out.
-When calculating ADR dates, WDW guests should use their check-in dates (up to 190 days out) rather than their preferred dining date and be prepared to give their reservation numbers in order to book their ADRs all at once.
-Note: The Swan and Dolphin, Shades of Green and Downtown Disney Hotels are not Disney-owned and would not qualify for the “180 day plus 10″ perk.
+Those staying at a Disney owned-resort can book their reservations 60 days in advance, plus up to 10 days of their vacation stay, giving them an advantage over other potential diners to book all of their dining reservations at once.
+Guests staying at non-Disney owned hotels or resorts may book dining reservations 60 days in advance of their preferred dining dates, which means they will need to reserve dining for each day of their vacations, one day at a time if beginning 60 days out.

 How Do I Get Started?

-Many people find it impossible to plan their daily meals without first consulting the WDW park calendars to determine which parks will have extra morning or evening hours.
+Many people find it impossible to plan their daily meals without first consulting the WDW park calendars to determine which parks will have Early Theme Park Entry.
 It’s useful to have an idea which park you will want to attend on certain days before making ADRs.
-Information on park hours is available 6 months in advance, but is often subject to change.
+Information on park hours is available roughly 6 months in advance, but is often subject to change.
 While the park calendar can be useful in planning, remember nothing there is written in stone.

-Plan ahead and know your ADR booking windows.
-You can review Walt Disney World menus and dining suggestions on our web site and calculate first possible booking dates using our handy ADR calculator and the PS Report Writer.
+Plan ahead and know your Advance Dining Reservations booking windows.
+You can review Walt Disney World menus and dining suggestions on our web site and calculate first possible booking dates using our handy ADR calculator.
 Make a list of all of the reservations that you would like to book and have a few alternatives handy.
 You may want to review our list of restaurants that require a credit card to guarantee a restaurant reservation as opposed to those requiring payment in full at the time of reservation.
 You’ll also want to have your credit card info handy when calling Disney Dining or reserving online.
 If you have purchased one of Disney’s Dining Plans that covers the meal, your credit card won’t be charged for payment-in-full reservations, but you will still need to provide it as cancellation polices and charges will still apply.

 Using Disney’s On-Line Dining Reservation System